-1. owners of vineyards and vine nurseries located within the territory of the relevant Regional Vine and Wine Chamber;
+- 1. owners of vineyards and vine nurseries located within the territory of the relevant Regional Vine and Wine Chamber; - 2. legal and natural persons, producing vine propagation material within the territory of the relevant Regional Vine and Wine Chamber; - 3. persons other than those referred to in item 1 above who cultivate vineyards within the territory of the relevant Regional Vine and Wine Chamber; - 4. winemaking cooperatives operating within the territory of the relevant Regional Vine and Wine Chamber; - 5. producers of wines and wine products operating within the territory of the Regional Vine and Wine Chamber; - 6. traders of wine and wine-sector products within the territory of the relevant

-- 2. legal and natural persons, producing vine propagation material within the territory of the relevant Regional Vine and Wine Chamber; - 3. persons other than those referred to in item 1 above who cultivate vineyards within the territory of the relevant Regional Vine and Wine Chamber; - 4. winemaking cooperatives operating within the territory of the relevant Regional Vine and Wine Chamber; - 5. producers of wines and wine products operating within the territory of the Regional Vine and Wine Chamber; - 6. traders of wine and wine-sector products within the territory of the relevant Regional Vine and Wine Chamber; - 7. persons and entities promoting or contributing to the advancement of viticulture and winemaking within the territory of the relevant Regional Vine and Wine Chamber. - (2) Persons and entities referred to in (1) who own and/or cultivate vineyards or operate within the territories of more than one Regional Vine and Wine Chamber, shall be entitled to membership in all relevant Regional Vine and Wine Chambers. - Article 12.
-(1) To stimulate the advancement of viticulture, the Minister of Agriculture and Food, in the case of land plots within the national land fund, and the respective municipal council, in the case of land plots within a municipal land fund, shall, on a proposal from the relevant Regional Vine and Wine Chamber, grant long-term land tenure for vineyard cultivation under the terms and procedures laid down in Article 24a (2) and (5) of the Agricultural Land Ownership and Use Act. - (2) The duration of the land tenures provided for in (1) shall be no shorter than 35 years. - (3) Where the use of tenured land for vineyard cultivation as provided for in (1) is terminated prior to the expiration of the term provided for in (2), such land shall be returned without delay to the national or municipal land fund, respectively.
+Regional Vine and Wine Chamber;

-Article 13.
+- 7. persons and entities promoting or contributing to the advancement of viticulture and winemaking within the territory of the relevant Regional Vine and Wine Chamber. - (2) Persons and entities referred to in (1) who own and/or cultivate vineyards or operate within the territories of more than one Regional Vine and Wine Chamber, shall be entitled to membership in all relevant Regional Vine and Wine Chambers. - Article 12.
+(1) (Amended, SG No. 61/2015, SG No. 58/2017, effective 18.07.2017) To stimulate the advancement of viticulture, the Minister of Agriculture, Food and Forestry, in the case of land plots within the national land fund, and the respective municipal council, in the case of land plots within a municipal land fund, shall, on a proposal from the relevant Regional Vine and Wine Chamber, grant long-term land tenure for vineyard cultivation under the terms and procedures laid down in Article 24a (2) and (5) of the Agricultural Land Ownership and Use Act. - (2) The duration of the land tenures provided for in (1) shall be no shorter than 35 years. - (3) Where the use of tenured land for vineyard cultivation as provided for in (1) is terminated prior to the expiration of the term provided for in (2), such land shall be returned without delay to the national or municipal land fund, respectively. - This amendment concerns new spelling of a Bulgarian word which does not affect the English version. - Article 13.
 National control bodies and authorities, bodies of local self-government, and central and territorial government authorities shall be required to collaborate with the producer and inter-branch organisations in the wine-growing sector.